uhh-lt/targer/frontend/README.md

 # Frontend

-Implemented with Flask + JQuery + Displacy
+Implemented with Flask + JQuery + Bootstrap + Displacy

 To start server: